-This soft crust sourdough bread recipe requires just a few basic steps with an overnight rise to make a loaf far better than anything you’ll find at the grocery store.
+This soft crust sourdough bread recipe requires just a few basic steps.
+Spoiler alert: the overnight rise makes a soft bread that’s far better than anything you’ll find at the grocery store.

 Start it on a relaxing Saturday or Sunday evening, and then bake the next day.
 In no time, the sourdough bread will be ready to slice and stack with your favorite sandwich ingredients.

 Follow these steps to make the best no-knead sourdough sandwich bread dough:

 - In a medium bowl, combine the sourdough starter with warm water, and then add King Arthur bread flour, sugar, oil, and salt.
 I like using a dough whisk for mixing.
 Mix well to form a shaggy, sticky dough.
 Tip: Flour your hands and use them to finish mixing the dough.
 Then cover the bowl with a damp towel and allow the dough to rise 30-45 minutes.